macmanes/MacManes_Lab_Notebook/Matt/General Code/Traditional_RNA-seq_Review.md

 	- what is the read length
 	- what was the total number of reads used for the analyses
 	- were adapters trimmed and how? (in house scripts not made available NOT acceptable)
 	- Why was the Phred trimming threshold of 20 chosen, given there is substantial evidence (e.g. http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3908319/ and http://www.ncbi.nlm.nih.gov/pubmed/24575122) that this is detrimental to assemblies?
-Should change this at at a minimum justofy your approach.
+Should change this at a minimum justify your approach.
 - Counting the poly(A)-rich reads
-	- where is the 'in house python script'.
-Methods sections should be detailed enough to allow the reader to replicate your experiment.
-When these types of scripts are used and not presented you violate one of the most basic principles of scientific publishing.
+	- where is the 'in house python script' deposited?
 	- What was the threshold of % A's that you used for inclusion into the study?
 	- how were the reads mapped (what command used)?
 	- what version of bowtie was used?